 - Name your Applications or Professional Services according to Pinpoint Profile Guidelines:

-- One-word minimum and maximum of 10 words or 100 characters.
+- A minimum of one word and maximum of 10 words or 100 characters

 - Cannot be the same as an existing Microsoft product.

 - If your service is reselling a Microsoft product, the words “Sales” or “Reseller” must be included in the service name.
 Example: Microsoft Dynamics Reseller.

 - Capitalise the first letter of each word.
 If, however, your offering name is branded, please express the name exactly as it is branded.

 The more clearly you present your offerings, the more easily customers can determine what meets their needs.
 Here are some pointers.

 - Be direct and conversational in tone.
 Examples: “Our application helps you …” “It solves the specific industry need for …”

 - Use succinct, relevant keywords and phrases.
 To improve readability and search rankings, integrate keywords into: